bryant1410/surfiki-refine-elasticsearch/README.md

 Surfiki Refine for Elasticsearch (Non Distributed Version)

-Python Map-Reduce Transformation Tier for Elasticsearch Indices
+Python Map-Reduce Transformation/Extraction/Manipulation Tier for Elasticsearch Indices

 ##What is Refine?